Changissnz/selfinterest/README.md

 reasoning, an acknowledgement that betrays the inevitability of casualties in human spirit and body through the course of the process that is principle of individuation.
 Broad statements are most memorable markers of ideology, true, and are indicative of a justice in understanding from the top, the pinnacle that is human design and will short from the level of God, to the bottom that is individualized accountings.
+The naive and active approach is to participate and engage in activity without knowledge of definition that describes the characteristics of the pertaining human beings.